Global Offshore Wind Infrastructure: Deployment and Operational Dynamics from Dense Sentinel-1 Time Series: Discussion

 With respect to time series classification, the rule-based classifier presented here was intentionally designed as a relatable, training-data-free baseline.
-However, the implemented rule-based classifier has already reached considerable complexity, including multi-stage decision logic, sequential smoothing, segment-level corrections, and global label distribution refinements.
+However, the implemented rule-based classifier has already reached considerable structural complexity, including multi-stage decision logic, sequential smoothing, segment-level corrections, and global label distribution refinements.
 This complexity suggests that the decision boundaries between infrastructure states are not trivial and may exceed what threshold-based logic can robustly encode.
-While the baseline achieves strong event-level performance, future improvements may require supervised temporal deep learning to further improve sequence-wise performance.
+While the baseline achieves strong event-level performance, future improvements may require supervised deep learning.

 The evaluation of time series classification highlights the performance gap between event-level accuracy and sequential consistency.
 Even when point-wise classification performance is strong, especially for turbine-related classes, the collapsed edit similarity score clearly shows that sequence-level agreement leaves room for improvement.
-This reflects the methodological limitations of hand-crafted rule-based classifiers, where sequential smoothing and refinements improves coherence but tends to risks over-regularization by enforcing deterministic transitions, or opposed to this miss to refine overly volatile sequences to avoid over-regularization.
+This reflects the methodological limitations of hand-crafted rule-based classifiers, where sequential smoothing and refinements improves coherence but tends to risks over-regularization by enforcing deterministic transitions, or opposed to this, miss to refine overly volatile sequences to avoid over-regularization.
 Thus, future approaches may benefit from learning temporal transitions directly rather than relying on heuristic post-processing.

-Performance differences between turbine-related classes and transient or platform-related classes reveal ambiguities in the 1D SAR backscatter profiles.
-Vessel activity, maintenance operations, and support platforms can produce similar scattering patterns, and backscatter alone may not always be sufficient to clearly separate these classes.
-Integration of auxiliary data sources such as AIS vessel tracking or optical imagery may therefore enhance classification robustness.
-While prior studies have demonstrated the benefits of such integration in 2D imagery analysis \citep{Paolo2024}, an open research question is whether similar gains can be achieved within a reduced 1D representation without sacrificing computational efficiency.